itoyori/itoyori/docs/src/01_tutorial.md

 The output indicates that the SPMD region is executed by all processes, while the root thread is executed once.

 Notes:
-- The output order across MPI processes is not guaranteed
+- The standard output order across MPI processes is not guaranteed
 - "Threads" refers to user-level threads implemented in Itoyori
     - Hereafter, "threads" denote "user-level threads," unless explicitly stated as "kernel-level threads"
-- Itoyori APIs are not thread-safe, in terms of kernel-level threads in each MPI process
+- Itoyori APIs are not thread-safe, in terms of kernel-level threads within each MPI process
-    - Itoyori assumes that each MPI process is mapped to a single core (so called "flat MPI")
+    - Itoyori assumes that an MPI process corresponds to a single core (so called the "flat MPI" model)
-    - This means that the user should not manually parallelize the code with Pthreads or OpenMP
+    - In general, Itoyori users should not manually spawn kernel-level threads via Pthreads or OpenMP
-- Threads (including the root thread) can be migrated to other MPI processes during execution (e.g., at fork/join calls)
+- Threads (including the root thread) can be migrated to other MPI processes during execution
+    - Currently, thread migration occurs only at fork and join calls (no preemption)

 ## Recursive Fork/Join Parallelism